labs42io/clean-code-typescript/README.md

 Oftentimes you have duplicate code because you have two or more slightly different things, that share a lot in common, but their differences force you to have two or more separate functions that do much of the same things.
 Removing duplicate code means creating an abstraction that can handle this set of different things with just one function/module/class.

 Getting the abstraction right is critical, that's why you should follow the [SOLID](#solid) principles.
 Bad abstractions can be worse than duplicate code, so be careful!
 Having said this, if you can make a good abstraction, do it!
-Don't repeat yourself, otherwise you'll find yourself updating multiple places anytime you want to change one thing.
+Don't repeat yourself, otherwise, you'll find yourself updating multiple places anytime you want to change one thing.

 **Bad:**